 5. Hang your DIY twig letters up for display!

-If you added the loops of wire from step 1 (you can see them in this picture) to your DIY twig letters, hanging them up is as simple as threading a length of string through those hoops.
+If you added the loops of wire from step 1 (you can see them in this picture) to your letters, hanging them up is as simple as threading a length of string through those hoops.

 This makes them easy to remove if you want to change what they say or use them for another purpose – they’ll just slide right off the string.